- Sign In

 How To Close Your Account

 You can permanently delete your Studybugs account.
 If you email us at email@example.com, your account will be deactivated and then deleted.
 When your account is deactivated, it is not viewable on studybugs.com.
 For up to 30 days it is still possible to restore your account if it was accidentally or wrongfully deactivated.
-After 30 days, we begin the process of deleting your account from our systems, which can take up to a further 30 days.
+After 30 days, we begin the process of deleting your account and personal data from our systems, which can take up to a further 30 days.

 If you permanently delete your account, you will not be able to regain access to your account.
 Some of the things you do on Studybugs aren’t stored in your account.
 For example, schools or other users might still have messages from you even after you delete your account.
 That information remains after you delete your account.